Tales dos Santos

 Tales dos Santos (born 1 June 1984) is a retired association football player who played as a defender.

 Career

-Tales Dos Santos' career is a familiar one to that of many Brazilian footballers He has played for numerous clubs and good experience.
+Tales Dos Santos' career is a familiar one to that of many Brazilian men's footballers He has played for numerous clubs and good experience.
 In 2014, he was set to sign for Sabah FA however due to league restrictions he was unable to sign for the club.
 He went on to sign for V.League 1 club Sanna Khanh Hoa F.C.

 After leaving Vietnam, Tales underwent trials at several Indonesian sides namely Persija Jakarta and Persela Lamongan but ultimately failed to gain a contract.